kryousafzai/IonTrap-WIPM/README.md

 1. Guanqun Mu     -Undergraduate in Wuhan University
 2. GeYi Ding     -Master in WIPM

+## How to Start:

+If you are a User in English, go to ' Manual for Users.md '

-Other detail can be found in artiq操作手册.md
+Other detail in Chinese can be found in artiq操作手册.md